DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/view_components/RowHeader.md

 ***

-You can also add <xref:DevZest.Data.Views.RowHeader> via composite row binding:
+You can also add <xref:DevZest.Data.Views.RowHeader> via composite row binding.

 ## Resizing Implementation